baliga-lab/egrin2-tools/_sources/assemble_tutorial.rst.txt

 The row annotation file should look like the annotation file supplied by MicrobesOnline, where each row specifies a gene and each of the columns specifies some information about that gene.
 Again, you must ensure that at least one of the columns contains gene names that match the gene names in the ratios file used by cMonkey2, in the case of MicrobesOnline, it is the ``sysName`` column.

-Here is an example annotation file for *E. coli* direct from MicrobesOnline, the file itself is available here.
+Here is an example annotation fil e for *E. coli* direct from MicrobesOnline, the file itself is available here.

 .. figure:: _static/assemble/row_annot.png
             :alt: Example row_annot file